danielholmes/coc-base-analyser/README.md

 ## General TODO
- - tweaks to rules.
-Several issues on dakotas current war base
+ - min compartments should only count compartments with buildings inside them
  - extra rule for keep guessing - number of possible tesla / gb locations within base (take care for channel bases, maybe non hit 2x2s far enough from drop point count) - see spike
    - maybe as a % of compartmented area
-   - min compartments should only count compartments with buildings inside them
+   - see spike dragons base

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered

+ - Generalise getAnalysisByClanCodePlayerIdAndLayout and getVillageByClanCodePlayerIdAndLayout . scalatic "Or" class might work well for error conditions

  - Rule naming handling overhaul - to benefit war bases summary
  - Explicit connection to supercell down error - unreliable, please try again later, etc
- - Change general ui - no search box (comes in via url).
-Url to include clan code so can do less lookup queries

  - static analysis